 On the right we see the presentation of what is probably incense.
 In the middle there is an inscription, bhogī, a wealthy person, and we also see the normal things that accompany this result.
 On the far left the inscription reads svargga, heaven, and that is what we see.

-155. By Giving Lights one is Reborn in Heaven
+155. By Giving Lights One is reborn in the heavens./p>

 We have a most beautifully decorated temple in the middle of this relief with very fine detail.
 On the right we see people have approached and are offering lights.